JeongHyunJin/Jeong2020_SolarFarsideMagnetograms/Readme.md

 _____________
 Network architectures
 -------------
     The model consists of two major networks: one is a generative network (generator) and the other is a discriminative network (discriminator).
-    The generator tries to generate realistic output from input, and the discriminator tries to distinguish which one is a more real-like pair between a real pair and a fake pair.
+    The generator tries to generate realistic output from input, and the discriminator tries to disti- nguish which one is a more real-like pair between a real pair and a fake pair.

 __Generator architectures__